Manathoor: Name

-During the month of January Utsavam of the temple is conducted.

 Geography

 This village is almost between Palai and Thodupuzha and post office is Pizhaku at Ramapuram Kavala.
 The neighbouring villages are Kurinji, Karimkunnam, Nellappara in North, Mattathippara, Kavumkandom in east, Ramapuram in west.
 The nearest railway station is kottayam.
 Nearest airport is Cochin.

 Manathoor has low-lying areas as well as Mountains.
-The Pala - Thodupuzha Highway passes through the heart of Manathoor.
+The Pala - Thodupuzha Highway passes through the centre of Manathoor.
 The road lies in a valley, where both sides are elevated.

 There are two main junctions in Manathoor: Church junction and school junction.

 The main spots in this village are Pampanal waterfall, St.Mary's Church, St.Joseph's High School, and Sri Krishna Temple.

-Climate & Agriculture
+Climate and agriculture

-Manathoor has a pleasant climate.
-Its neither too hot nor cold.
-June - November is the rainy season.
+Manathoor's climate is neither too hot nor cold.
+June to November is the rainy season.
 The temperature varies from 20 degree Celsius to 36 degree Celsius which is almost constant throughout the year.
-The mornings of December - January gives an amazing foggy experience with sunlight beams piercing it.
-During the start of monsoon rain, Pampanal waterfall will give an amazing view for those who love the art of nature.
+During the start of monsoon rain, Pampanal waterfall is fuller than in other seasons.
 The place has mist-covered mountains and valleys.

-Its peculiar and unique geographical position is well-matched for the cultivation of rubber, pepper, coconut and vanilla.
-Majority families have Rubber Plantations.
+The area's geographical position is suitable for the cultivation of rubber, pepper, coconut and vanilla.
+A majority of families have rubber plantations.
 There are some paddy fields as well.
 Major cultivation here is rubber and coconut.